-config c.JupyterHub.config file = Unicode('jupyterhub config.py')
+config c.JupyterHub.ip = Unicode('')

-The config file to load

-''' config c.JupyterHub.confirm no ssl = Bool(False) DEPRECATED: does nothing config c.JupyterHub.cookie_max_age_days = Float(14) Number of days for a login cookie to be valid.
-Default is two weeks. config c.JupyterHub.cookie secret = Bytes(b'') The cookie secret to use to encrypt cookies.
-Loaded from the JPY COOKIE SECRET env variable by default.
-Should be exactly 256 bits (32 bytes). config c.JupyterHub.cookie_secret_file = Unicode('jupyterhub_cookie_secret') File in which to store the cookie secret. config c.JupyterHub.data_files_path = Unicode('') The location of jupyterhub data files (e.g. /usr/local/share/jupyter/hub) config c.JupyterHub.db_kwargs = Dict() Include any kwargs to pass to the database connection.
-See sqlalchemy.create_engine for details. config c.JupyterHub.db_url = Unicode('sqlite:///jupyterhub.sqlite') url for the database. e.g. sqlite:///jupyterhub.sqlite config c.JupyterHub.debug_db = Bool(False) log all database transactions.
-This has A LOT of output config c.JupyterHub.debug_proxy = Bool(False) DEPRECATED since version 0.8: Use ConfigurableHTTPProxy.debug config c.JupyterHub.extra_log_file = Unicode('') Send JupyterHub's logs to this file.
-This will only include the logs of the Hub itself, not the logs of the proxy or any single-user servers. config c.JupyterHub.extra_log_handlers = List() Extra log handlers to set on JupyterHub logger config c.JupyterHub.generate_config = Bool(False) Generate default config file config c.JupyterHub.hub_connect_ip = Unicode('') The ip or hostname for proxies and spawners to use for connecting to the Hub.
-Use when the bind address (hub_ip) is 0.0.0.0 or otherwise different from the connect address.
-Default: when hub_ip is 0.0.0.0, use socket.gethostname(), otherwise use hub_ip.
-New in version 0.8. config c.JupyterHub.hub connect port = Int(0) The port for proxies & spawners to connect to the hub on.
-Used alongside hub_connect_ip New in version 0.8. config c.JupyterHub.hub_ip = Unicode('127.0.0.1') The ip address for the Hub process to bind to.
-See hub_connect_ip for cases where the bind and connect address should differ. config c.JupyterHub.hub_port = Int(8081) The port for the Hub process '''
+The public facing ip of the whole JupyterHub application (specifically referred to as the proxy).

+This is the address on which the proxy will listen.
+The default is to listen on all interfaces.
+This is the only address through which JupyterHub should be accessed by users.

-''' config c.JupyterHub.ip = Unicode('') The public facing ip of the whole application (the proxy) config c.JupyterHub.jinja_environment_options = Dict() Supply extra arguments that will be passed to Jinja environment. config c.JupyterHub.last activity interval = Int(300) Interval (in seconds) at which to update last-activity timestamps. config c.JupyterHub.load_groups = Dict() Dict of 'group': ['usernames'] to load at startup.
+''' config c.JupyterHub.jinja_environment_options = Dict() Supply extra arguments that will be passed to Jinja environment. '''

+'''

+config c.JupyterHub.last_activity_interval = Int(300)

+'''

+Interval (in seconds) at which to update last-activity timestamps.

+'''

+config c.JupyterHub.load_groups = Dict()

+'''

+Dict of 'group': ['usernames'] to load at startup.

 This strictly adds groups and users to groups.

 Loading one set of groups, then starting JupyterHub again with a different set will not remove users or groups from previous launches.
-That must be done through the API. config c.JupyterHub.log_datefmt = Unicode('%Y-%m-%d %H:%M:%S') The date format used by logging formatters for %(asctime)s config c.JupyterHub.log_format = Unicode('[%(name)s]%(highlevel)s %(message)s') The Logging format template config c.JupyterHub.log_level = Enum(30) Set the log level by value or name. config c.JupyterHub.logo_file = Unicode('') Specify path to a logo image to override the Jupyter logo in the banner. config c.JupyterHub.pid_file = Unicode('') File to write PID Useful for daemonizing jupyterhub. config c.JupyterHub.port = Int(8000) The public facing port of the proxy config c.JupyterHub.proxy_api_ip = Unicode('') DEPRECATED since version 0.8 : Use ConfigurableHTTPProxy.api_url config c.JupyterHub.proxy_api_port = Int(0) DEPRECATED since version 0.8 : Use ConfigurableHTTPProxy.api_url config c.JupyterHub.proxy_auth_token = Unicode('') DEPRECATED since version 0.8: Use ConfigurableHTTPProxy.auth token config c.JupyterHub.proxy_check_interval = Int(30) Interval (in seconds) at which to check if the proxy is running. config c.JupyterHub.proxy_class = Type(<class 'jupyterhub.proxy.ConfigurableHTTPProxy' Select the Proxy API implementation. config c.JupyterHub.proxy_cmd = Command() DEPRECATED since version 0.8.
-Use ConfigurableHTTPProxy.command config c.JupyterHub.reset_db = Bool(False) Purge and reset the database. config c.JupyterHub.service_check_interval = Int(60) Interval (in seconds) at which to check connectivity of services with web endpoints. config c.JupyterHub.service_tokens = Dict() Dict of token:servicename to be loaded into the database.
-Allows ahead-of-time generation of API tokens for use by externally managed services. '''
+That must be done through the API.

+''' config c.JupyterHub.log_datefmt = Unicode('%Y-%m-%d %H:%M:%S') The date format used by logging formatters for %(asctime)s '''

+- config c.JupyterHub.log_format = Unicode('[%(name)s]%(highlevel)s %(message)s') The Logging format template - config c.JupyterHub.log_level = Enum(30) Set the log level by value or name. - config c.JupyterHub.logo_file = Unicode('') Specify path to a logo image to override the Jupyter logo in the banner.

+'''

+config c.JupyterHub.pid_file = Unicode('')

+File to write PID Useful for daemonizing JupyterHub.

+'''

+'''

+config c.JupyterHub.port = Int(8000)

+'''

+The public facing port of the proxy.

+This is the port on which the proxy will listen.
+This is the only port through which JupyterHub should be accessed by users.

+''' config c.JupyterHub.proxy_api_ip = Unicode('') DEPRECATED since version 0.8 : Use ConfigurableHTTPProxy.api_url '''

+'''

+config c.JupyterHub.proxy_api_port = Int(0)

+DEPRECATED since version 0.8 : Use ConfigurableHTTPProxy.api_url

+'''

+- config c.JupyterHub.proxy_auth_token = Unicode('') DEPRECATED since version 0.8: Use ConfigurableHTTPProxy.auth_token - config c.JupyterHub.proxy_check_interval = Int(30) Interval (in seconds) at which to check if the proxy is running. - config c.JupyterHub.proxy_class = Type(<class 'jupyterhub.proxy.ConfigurableHTTPProxy' Select the Proxy API implementation.

+'''

+config c.JupyterHub.proxy_cmd = Command()

+DEPRECATED since version 0.8.
+Use ConfigurableHTTPProxy.command

+'''

+- config c.JupyterHub.redirect_to_server = Bool(True) Redirect user to server (if running), instead of control panel. - config c.JupyterHub.reset_db = Bool(False) Purge and reset the database. - config c.JupyterHub.service_check_interval = Int(60) Interval (in seconds) at which to check connectivity of services with web endpoints.

+'''

+config c.JupyterHub.service_tokens = Dict()

+'''

+Dict of token:servicename to be loaded into the database.

+Allows ahead-of-time generation of API tokens for use by externally managed services.